Mobirise Website Builder

 This is possibly because:-

-No right hand turns
+No right hand turns.

-No traffic lights
+No traffic lights.

-No Roundabouts (other than when you exit a motorway slip road)
+No Roundabouts (other than when you exit a motorway slip road).

-No Pedestrians / Cyclists
+No Pedestrians / Cyclists.

-Wider lanes
+Wider lanes.

-Can see well into the distance
+You can see well into the distance.

-Massive signs well in advance
+Massive signs well in advance of things changing or exits coming up.

 Although all these can be real benefits for less anxiety when driving,